Crystalline (song)

 "Crystalline" is a song by Icelandic artist Björk, released as the lead single from her seventh album Biophilia.
-The song was released as a single on 28 June 2011 accompanied by an iPad app developed exclusively for the song.
+It was released as a single on 28 June 2011 accompanied by an iPad app developed exclusively for the song.
 It was afterward released as part of The Crystalline Series alongside the second single from the album, "Cosmogony".

 Development

 In March 2011, it was announced that Björk would play at the Manchester International Festival with a new concept of concert.
 Several songs from the album debuted during a series of performances at the festival between 27 June and 16 July 2011.
 Björk called the performances a "meditation on the relationship between music, nature and technology".
 "Special" instruments were designed and constructed specifically for these concerts.

-The release of the song was preceded by three teasers: on the first one, entitled "Road to Crystalline" we can see Björk driving her Hummer through a road in Iceland while playing an excerpt of a demo version of the song; on the second one, we could see one of the new instruments developed for the Manchester performances, that also plays on the track: the 'Gameleste', a celesta which was modified by Icelandic Organ builder, Björgvin Tómasson and British Cymbalsmith and Gong maker, Matt Nolan so that it sounds like Gamelan and could be played remotely by MIDI or even an iPad; and on the third teaser, recording sessions of the remix featuring Omar Souleyman were shown.
+The release was preceded by three teasers: on the first one, entitled "Road to Crystalline" we can see Björk driving her Hummer through a road in Iceland while playing an excerpt of a demo version of the song; on the second one, we could see one of the new instruments developed for the Manchester performances, that also plays on the track: the 'Gameleste', a celesta which was modified by Icelandic Organ builder, Björgvin Tómasson and British Cymbalsmith and Gong maker, Matt Nolan so that it sounds like Gamelan and could be played remotely by MIDI or even an iPad; and on the third teaser, recording sessions of the remix featuring Omar Souleyman were shown.
 The song leaked onto the internet on 25 June 2011.
 On 28 June 2011, UK producers 16bit confirmed via Facebook that they produced the song.

 "Crystalline" is a mostly electronic song, featuring a continuous 'gameleste' base and electronic beats and rhythm.
-After the bridge, the song features a gameleste solo, and consequently ends with a drum and bass section which uses the Amen break.
+After the bridge, the song features a gameleste solo, and ends with a drum and bass section which uses the Amen break.
 A review in The Guardian described the piece as a hybrid of the musical styles of her previous albums Post and Vespertine, with undercurrent percussive elements from her album Homogenic.

 The lyrics to "Crystalline" talk about the process of crystallization in minerals and rocks but taking a more personal point of view, relating the growth of a crystal structure with the growth of relationships in people's hearts.
 Björk took inspiration for the song from cities and buildings:

 I've sat a lot of my life in buses and taxis from 20 years of touring and somehow all these different types of intersections have gone on file in my brain.
 Like some have three streets meeting with very tall buildings on all sides while others are complex with like five street meeting but all buildings are low and so on… Seems like each one of them has a different mood, different spatial tension or release.
 Part of my obsessive nature wants to map out each intersection in the world and match it with a song… To me crystal structures seem to grow in a similar way.